coder/coder/docs/tutorials/template-from-scratch.md

    ![Logging in to your Coder deployment](../images/templates/coder-login-web.png)

-1. Copy the session token into the clipboard:
+1. Copy the session token to the clipboard:

    ![Logging in to your Coder deployment](../images/templates/coder-session-token.png)